How to use the clothing layer insulation calculator

 Click Calculate to see your total insulation, the estimated required insulation, and whether your chosen layers are likely sufficient under the assumptions below.

-fabric wet-out, or sweating through insulation, so cautious inputs are often more realistic than overly precise ones.
+fabric wet-out, or sweating through insulation, so a cautious estimate will often be more useful than a precise-looking one that ignores real heat loss.

-The calculator uses a steady-state, one-dimensional heat-transfer approximation through clothing.
-It assumes a
+This calculator uses a steady-state, one-dimensional heat-transfer model for clothing insulation.
+It assumes a representative

-representative skin temperature of 33 °C and compares it to the ambient air temperature
+skin temperature of 33 °C and compares that to the ambient air temperature

 .

-The heat flux through clothing of total resistance
+The heat flux through a clothing stack of total resistance

 is: